pbarrett520/langGen/README.md

 - **Extensibility**: Easy to add new language families and features
 - **Reliability**: Deterministic output for reproducible results

-Built with ❤️ for the constructed language community.
+Built with  for the constructed language community.

 ---

-**Ready for production use in creative, educational, and research applications! 🚀**
+**Ready for production use in creative, educational, and research applications!**